Science Learning Hub logo

 The CO1 gene is a mitochondrial gene.

-Each cell has many mitochondria (from 1-1000 copies depending upon how much energy the cell needs), each one containing multiple copies of mitochondrial DNA.
+Each cell has many mitochondria (from 1-1000 copies depending upon how much energy the cell needs), each one containing multiple copies of mitochondrial .
 When tissue sample is limited, this means that you’ve got a good chance of extracting enough mitochondrial DNA for successful PCR.

 For further information, see article: More about mitochondria.